CIS3296SoftwareDesignF21/dbvc/Week1.md

 List all accomplishments from the week for each team member.
 Remember that **every week**, each team member should have contributed to **at least one** task of consisting of writing code and **at least one** task of writing or reviewing texts or diagrams

 ### Anna
+- Created the GitHub project (replacement for the Trello Board) and helped create issues for our first week of tasks
+- Created user persona "Cameron" to represent a person new to witch craft interesting in becoming a part of the coven community (baby witch)
+- Added Project Vision to README.md
+- Added Project Proposal to README.md
+- Updated Week1.md with my contribuutions
 ### Rachel
 - Helped to create and assign issues for GitHub project (replacement for Trello board)
 - Created Week1.md and linked from README.md